wilsontelab/agFree-docs/docs/11_genome-resources/33_in-silico-digestion.md

 Indices are placed in the pre-existing genome folder.

-You could use `genome index` output as `--re-sites-dir` for ligFree analysis, but using post-alignment `locate`, below, provides better RFLP sensitivity.
+You could pass `af genome index` output to option `--re-sites-dir` for ligFree analysis, but using post-alignment `af locate`, below, provides better RFLP sensitivity.